TemporAlyx/StreamStableDiffusion/README.md

 # StreamStableDiffusionNotebook
-A simple ipython notebook to enable users in a twitch chat to generate images on stream.

-Currently overhauling this to integrate/piggyback off of a webui stablediffusion, so that this repo can more focus on the basic functionality of not exploding twitch or obs randomly check out the webui here: https://github.com/sd-webui/stable-diffusion-webui
+Simple Twitch bot for StableDiffusion !generate chat commands, facilitated by interfacing with [stable-diffusion-webui](https://github.com/sd-webui/stable-diffusion-webui) via selenium

 # Functionality

-Generated images are saved to an overwritten stream.jpg file that obs can watch for, as well as a text file to output who requested it, and a text file for the prompt
+Generated images are saved to an overwritten stream.jpg file that obs can watch for, as well as a text file to output the prompt and who requested, and a text file for outputing loading messages

 Utilizes StableDiffusion's Safety filter to (ideally) prevent any nsfw prompts making it to stream

+built in queuing system allows for multiple requests to be stored and ran sequentually

 Can connect to a twitch channel chat to search for commands:
-!generate {prompt} # generates an image based off of the given prompt !clear             # wipes the current image
+- !generate {prompt} # generates an image based off of the given prompt
+- !clear             # wipes the current image and text
-!approve           # only the account used to connect the bot can use this command, depending on nsfw settings will 'approve' an image or grid of images if they were misclassified
+- !approve           # only the account used to connect the bot can use this command, depending on nsfw settings will 'approve' an image if they were misclassified
-!terminate         # only the account used to connect the bot can use this command, simple command stops the bot from running !regenerate        # reuses the previous prompt and generates a new image/grid of images
+- !params            # outputs parameters used to create displayed image to chat
+- !seed, !prompt     # outputs seed or prompt for displayed image to chat

-# install process: (still to be tested with a clean install)
+# install process:
-Unfortunately getting this up and running will take a bit of techincal knowhow Requires a python (3.9 or above) install, along with a cuda enabled pytorch, as well as cuda itself (unfortunately will only work with cuda gpu).
-Currently is using a python notebook and so requires jupyter, but could probably be converted into a simple .py file.
+This repo relies on https://github.com/sd-webui/stable-diffusion-webui

+once the webui (gradio version for now) is up and running, download this repo and run streambot.py

+there may be some dependancies not installed by the webui, these can be obtained easily via pip, I plan on setting up a simple .bat/.sh file to make this easier

+after running streambot.py once, it will create a config.json, where you can fill in your twitch api info for the bot, as well as the link to the webui if it is not running on localhost

+now running streambot.py again will startup the whole script, and you should see in the terminal window it connecting to twtich

+in the streamable_outputs/stream folder, there is a stream.jpg, user.txt, and generate.txt, which can be pointed to from obs to display as sources for your stream

+with a little luck that should be it

 # To Do:
-add proper system that saves generation details in image metadata add a forward and backward command that lets scrolling through previous images, with optional slideshow create a system that handles downloading required libraries and programs, so as to make installing a much less difficult process exhaustively test safety filter settings and present data to give people an idea of how safe (and not safe) it is create gui? would be nice to have sliders and buttons to handle tuning settings and starting/restarting the bot, would also make it more accessible
+- add a forward and backward command that lets scrolling through previous grid images, select from grid, maybe even slideshow?
+- create a system that handles downloading required libraries and programs, so as to make installing a much less difficult process, and a single run script
+- create and integrate an optional discord bot that allows posting all stream generations to a designated discord channel, and post links to chat, so users can download their explorations of the latent space

-A Massive thank you and shoutout to the open source communities that made StableDiffusion possible.
+A massive shoutout to the open source communities that are making the future of AI open to everyone.
-Code is based on examples provided here https://huggingface.co/CompVis/stable-diffusion-v1-4 as well as example code from https://github.com/LearnDataSci/articles/tree/master/How%20to%20Stream%20Text%20Data%20from%20Twitch%20with%20Sockets%20in%20Python
+Feel free to modify or reuse this code, as long as it eventually ends up as publicly accessible code for anyone to use/learn from.